Jim Bianco: Career

-The Hotel Café

 The Hotel Café has grown from a small coffee shop into what is now considered one of the finest venues in Los Angeles.
 The Hotel Café has been credited for the renaissance of the Los Angeles singer/songwriter movement that began in the early 2000s.
 Initiated by Gary Jules’ idea of creating a supportive space for artists to hone their craft, coupled with appropriate timing and genuine need, musicians began gravitating to the Hotel Café.
 In a cooperative effort, Bianco, along with fellow musicians Gary Jules, Cary Brothers and owners Marko Schafer and Max Mamikunian, worked together to transform the space, book, promote and perform shows.
 Their efforts received a big promotional push from legendary KCRW music director Nic Harcourt.
 Today, the Hotel Café is considered one of the best venues in Los Angeles, noted for the superior sound, intimate setting and quality of the acts that perform on the bill.

 Bianco is a regular performer at the Hotel Café and his residencies are a popular favorite.
 Usually playing with his full band, Bianco's sets have a reputation for being sold-out, high energy and sexually charged events.
 On occasion, Bianco has rented a catwalk and invited his burlesque dancer friends to perform and throw feathers during his set.
 Bianco is also known for eliminating the traditional fourth wall between audience and performer by leading his band into the center of the audience during his song “Sing” encouraging audience participation, which culminates in a sing-along.

 On March 4, 2008, Bianco's album “Sing” was the first album released on the Hotel Café Records label.
 Bianco has said that most of the songs on the album had been composed on the piano in the back room at the Hotel Café after regular club hours.

 Cary Brothers is credited for initiating and producing the Hotel Cafe Tour that began in 2005.
 Bianco has been included in the roster of headlining performers on the tour since its inception.
 He is one of the few of the Hotel Café artists that has participated in both the US and European legs of the tour.
 Other notable artists that have participated in this event are: Jessie Baylin, Sara Bareilles, Cary Brothers, Holly Conlan, William Fitzsimmons, Greg Laswell, Imogen Heap, Gary Jules, Tom McRae, Mandy Moore, Ingrid Michaelson, Meiko, Alexi Murdoch, Jay Nash, Katy Perry, Joe Purdy, Joshua Radin, Buddy, KT Tunstall, Butch Walker, The Weepies, Dan Wilson, Brian Wright and Rachael Yamagata.